How to Bind Off Your Knitting for Beginners | Step-by-Step Tutorial (Part 4)

 Tips for a Neat Bind Off

 Keep your tension relaxed.
 Binding off too tightly is the most common beginner mistake.
 If your edge puckers or feels stiff, try going up one needle size just for the bind off row.
+Use your regular needle for everything else and switch for the final row only.

 Final Thoughts